natawipa/ku-volunteer/README.md

 # Seed the database with sample data
 docker compose exec backend python manage.py seed_data
 ```

-**Missing participants in activity detail page**
-- If you see fewer participants than expected, check the pagination settings in `backend/config/pagination.py`
-- Default `page_size` is set to 100 to accommodate activities with many participants
-- For activities with 100+ participants, consider increasing this value or implementing proper pagination UI

 **Google OAuth redirect_uri_mismatch**
 - Ensure Google Console has Authorized redirect URI: `http://localhost:8000/api/auth/google/callback/`